by Zachary Willey

 And that was it.
 The inciting incident brought together years of experiences into a single moment.
 I was sitting alone again in Afghanistan; I was sitting in that classroom; I was designing my first product and getting ready for the first launch.

 I’ve since read about entrepreneurs discovering the concepts for their products.
-If there’s demand for something, you supply it and that makes you an entrepreneur.
+If there’s a demand for something, you supply it and that makes you an entrepreneur.

 A deck of flashcards, though simple and analog, carries tremendous value in a number of ways.
 First, it is a consolidation of vast amounts of information in a small and mobile package.
 Second, it summarizes the essentials of a body of knowledge.
 And third, it lasts.
 A deck of flashcards obtained as a cadet can last an entire career.